dwightmartin/Ratasordas-MITRE-Analysis/README.md

 ### **Project Overview**

-This document presents a tactical, threat-informed analysis of a security incident at Ratasordas Technologies.
+This document presents a tactical, threat-informed analysis of a security incident at Ratasordas Technologies, a fictional company.
 Using the **MITRE ATT\&CK framework**, this project dissects an attack that rendered the company's app unusable by deleting graphics from a third-party server.
 The analysis maps the adversary's actions to specific techniques, providing a strategic foundation for proactive defense and continuous improvement.

 ### **Attack Analysis Summary**